Used by hosting buyers across 10+ countries · Reviews updated April 2026 · 50+ Hosts Reviewed ·

 • Publicly documented reliability — each host's own status page history, publicly reported incidents, and community-reported outages that reveal the gap between the promise and the reality

 We report the SLA as stated and flag what the fine print excludes.
 We do not run independent uptime monitors — we rely on vendor-published status records and publicly documented incidents.
 A 99.99% SLA that comes with 14 exclusion clauses is not the same as a 99.9% SLA with straightforward terms.
+For a full explanation of how uptime guarantees actually work, see our dedicated guide.

 💬 Support Assessment